TheBlackParrot/NoteTweaks/README.md

 Individual images outside of folders can also be selected.

 I've provided [36 cubemap textures](https://github.com/TheBlackParrot/NoteTweaks/releases/download/0.5.0/Note.Cubemap.Textures.zip) that you can use with the mod, ready-to-go.
 If you want to convert a panoramic image, [Kyle Nguyen's Optifine Sky Generator](https://skybox-generator.vercel.app) is an easy online tool to split the image into 6 cube faces. *(use a 2048x1024 image to get 512x512 face textures, no post-resizing needed)*

+## Developers
+This project utilizes [LunaBSMod.Tasks](https://github.com/Aeroluna/LunaBSMod.Tasks) from [Aeroluna](https://github.com/Aeroluna) to better manage code for different versions of the game.
+You will need to compile this and install it as a local NuGet package.

 ## Dependencies
 - BSIPA